lrvick/synt/README.md

   2. Grab the sample database to train on (or build one (below)):

     **Note: On your first run of any cli command a config will be copied into ~/.synt/config.py that you should configure.
 It uses sane defaults.
+The values should be self-explanatory.
 This will only happen on the first run of synt.**

     ```bash
     synt fetch --db_name "mysamples.db"
     ```

-    By default it will be stored as 'samples.db'.
+    By default (with no db_name) it will be stored as 'samples.db'.

     If you'd prefer to build a fresh sample db and have the time, just run collect with the desired amount.

+    **Note: In order to collect you will require [kral](http://github.com/tawlk/kral), which is our "social data gatherer" built in Python.**

     ```bash
     synt collect --max_collect 10000 --db_name 'awesome.db'
     ```

-    **Note:** You can also increment samples in a database by providing the same db name.
+    **Note: You can also collect incrementally by providing the same db_name.**

   3. Train classifier